RichardFelix/HLSv2/README.md

 #HLS

 #What is used for?
 HLS which stands for Histogram, Bar, Line and Scatter charts.
 HLS API is created to be a easy to use library for data analysis.
 Our goal is to see the correlations between your data in a easy to read and useful way.
+HLS API also has interativity for your data.
 HLS API will create visualization in following statistics charts: scatter charts, histogram plots, line charts, and bar charts.
+Our charts have features built into it to allow data to have drill downs.
+See below for full explanation on how drill downs work.
+HLS will work on any device with any device size and will still look good.

 #Tools and Technology used